Frequently Asked Questions

 The Good Food Awards strives to live its mission of supporting vibrant regional and local food systems around the country by recognizing up to three winners and five finalists in each category from each of the five regions (North, West, Central, South and East).

-Additional benefits include exclusive use of the Good Food Awards Winner seal on their website and winning product packaging.
-Many winners have also reported increased sales and publicity tied to the Awards, in addition to receiving access to a community of like-minded crafters to connect with.
-For a full list, please review our benefits to awardees page.
+Additional benefits include exclusive use of the Good Food Awards Winner seal on their winning product packaging.
+Many winners have reported increased sales and publicity tied to the Awards, in addition to receiving access to a community of like-minded crafters to connect with.

-We will reach out to high scorers in October to verify our sustainability standards.
+We will reach out to high scorers in September to verify our sustainability standards.
 Finalists will be notified by early November, and Winners will be notified shortly after that, so they can prepare for the accompanying festivities.
-Winners are required to keep their status confidential until the Good Food Awards Ceremony in January, when the Winners are announced publicly.
+Winners are required to keep their status confidential until the Good Food Awards Ceremony, when the Winners are announced publicly.

 All entrants are notified of their status regardless of their placement.
-If you have not heard from us by early November, please don’t hesitate to be in touch.
+If you have not heard from us by mid November, please don’t hesitate to be in touch.

 Both Finalists and Winners have met or exceeded our sustainability standards.
 Winners have received higher scores in our Blind Tasting than Finalists.